sprce/sprce/README.md

-Hi I'm Spruce.
-I'm real busy learning, like, a lot of stuff.
-I'll be back to chat later.
+Hi I'm **Spruce**.
+Currently busy learning like, a ton of shit.
+I'll be back to for the food later.